Jurors see gruesome video of Florida school shooting

 FORT LAUDERDALE, Fla.
 (AP) — Jurors in the penalty trial of Florida school shooter Nikolas Cruz viewed graphic video Tuesday of him murdering 17 people as he stalked through a three-story classroom building at Parkland’s Marjory Stoneman Douglas High School four years ago.

 The video, compiled from 13 security cameras inside the building, was not shown to the gallery, where parents of many of the victims sat.
-Shown later to reporters, it depicts Cruz crouching and stalking, firing at anything that moves, down the halls and into classrooms.
+Shown later to reporters, it depicts Cruz crouching and stalking in a left-handed shooter’s stance, firing at anything that moves, down the halls and into classrooms.

 He shoots many of his victims at point-blank range, going back to some as they lay wounded on the floor to kill them with a second volley of shots.
-In one segment, athletic director Chris Hixon burst through a door to confront Cruz, but was wounded and fell.
-He crawled behind a pillar.
+In one segment, athletic director Chris Hixon bursts through a door to confront Cruz, but is wounded and falls.
+He crawls behind a pillar.
 Cruz kills him with a blast as he passes.

 The 12 jurors and 10 alternates stared intently at their video screens as it played.
 Many held hands to their faces as they viewed the 15-minute recording, which has no sound.